Indoor mapping in 3D using photogrammetry software

 After picking the preferred camera, Mosini Caviezel SA needed to know the optimal image taking plans that would give the best results.
 In this step, they took images from three different positions.

-Stand in the middle of the room and turn around while taking images
+Test 1: Stand in the middle of the room and turn around while taking images

 Images were taken perpendicular to the measured area.
 Baseline equaling to zero created sharp-angle intersections which led to unsatisfactory results.
 Result: unsatisfactory

-Across the room along the long side, positioned in middle of the two sides
+Test 2: Across the room along the long side, positioned in middle of the two sides

 It is generally difficult to take images crossing a narrow space, and thus this type of configuration was only applied to corridor zones.
 Area of interest is always at the edge of images where more distortion occurs.
-Result: Limited use
+Result: limited use

-Move parallel to the walls
+Test 3: Move parallel to the walls

 In this configuration, the operator will move around the room and always face perpendicular to the area being measured.
 Area of interest appears at the center and thus there is less distortion in the images.
 Among the three walking ways tested, this one is the most favored one.
-Result: Best option for most spaces
+Result: best option for most spaces

-The best camera angle for indoor mapping
+The best camera angle for interior mapping

 After picking out the best configuration of walking around the measured space, the following step is to find the optimal camera shooting angles.
 Here Mosini Caviezel SA compared the actual matching results from various acquisition angles in different survey areas.

-Back to the wall, shooting at 90 degrees
+Method 4: Back to the wall, shooting at 90 degrees

 |Median points of interest per image:||21,709|